Hosted by site sponsor WebMate.

 Connectivity is the major point of external differentiation between the entry-level and higher-end models in each series.
 All have a 3.5-mm headphone jack conveniently located on the left side of the display, but the entry-level models -- the iMac "M1" 8-CPU/7 GPU/2 Ports 24" (2021) and iMac "M3" 8 CPU/8 GPU/2 Ports 24" (2023) -- have two USB-C shaped Thunderbolt / USB 4 ports whereas the higher-end models -- the iMac "M1" 8 CPU/8 GPU/4 Ports 24" (2021) and iMac "M3" 8 CPU/10 GPU/4 Ports 24" (2023) -- have four USB-C shaped ports, but two of the ports support Thunderbolt 4 / USB 4 and the other two support the slower USB 3 standard.

-The higher-end models from each line also are bundled with a power supply that includes a Gigabit Ethernet port whereas the entry-level models lacks a Gigabit Ethernet port by default, but either can, or could, be custom configured with same power supply as the higher-end model at the time of initial system purchase for an extra US$30.
+The higher-end models from each line also were bundled with a power supply that includes a Gigabit Ethernet port whereas the entry-level models lack a Gigabit Ethernet port by default, but either could be custom configured with the same power supply as the higher-end models at the time of initial system purchase for an extra US$30.

 Color Differences